fostersmith/royal-ur-discord-bot/README.md

 ## Dependencies

-You must have node.js and discord.js installed.
+You must have node.js installed.
-To install discord.js, you can run `npm install discord.js`

-## Running
+## Setup

+1. First install dependencies with `npm install`
-1. First, input your bot's token and client ID into config.js.
+2. Then input your bot's token and client ID into config.js.
-2. Then register the bot's slash commands with `npm run deploy`
+3. Then register the bot's slash commands with `npm run deploy`
-3. Then run the bot with `node index.js`
+4. Then start the bot with `node index.js`

+After the first time installing dependencies and registering slash commands, you only need to run `node index.js`

 ## Usage